kofi-kusi/MyFirstSmartContract/README.md

 # Pushing Your First Smart Contract to GitHub from Remix IDE (GUI)

-This guide explains how a beginner used the Remix IDE's built-in GitHub integration to push their first smart contract to GitHub from the `MyFirstSmartContract` workspace, using a token generated on GitHub.
+This guide explains how a beginner pushed their first smart contract to GitHub from the `MyFirstSmartContract` workspace in Remix IDE, using a token for GitHub authentication and the Git tab in Remix.

 ## Prerequisites
 Before you begin, ensure you have: